What is SIBO

 Low stomach acid – hypochlorhydria

 Low levels of stomach acid are known to impact negatively on bacterial overgrowth.
-One of the jobs of stomach acid to switch on hormones that tell the body to move the food mix along for the next stage of digestion.
+One of the jobs of stomach acid is to switch on hormones that tell the body to move the food mix along for the next stage of digestion.
 The acidity also helps to switch on the production of pancreatic enzymes and bile flow both of which are important for breaking down and digesting out food.

 Drug-induced hypoacidity (Low stomach acid)